fpco/ide-backend/README.md

         - RunActions now has kind * -> * ; what was previously just "RunActions"
           is now (from the client's perspective) "RunActions RunResult"
         - String argument to RunOk has been removed.
+        - IdeSessionUpdate now has kind * -> * ; what was previously just
+          "IdeSessionUpdate" is now "IdeSessionUpdate ()".
+IdeSessionUpdate
+          has been given a Monad instance.

  *  Version 0.7.1